SB-420

 Plain Language

-When a deployer uses a high-risk automated decision system to make a decision about an individual, the deployer must notify that person and disclose: the system's purpose and the specific decision made, how the system was used in the decision, the types of data the system used, the deployer's contact information, and a link to the deployer's public website statement about its automated decision systems.
-This is a post-decision notification and explanation obligation — the statute does not explicitly require pre-decision notice, but it does require disclosure of the specific decision made.
+When a deployer uses a high-risk automated decision system to make a decision about a person, the deployer must notify that person and provide specific disclosures: the system's purpose and the specific decision made, how the system was used, the types of data used, the deployer's contact information, and a link to the deployer's public summary statement.
+This is a post-decision notification — it does not require pre-decision notice, but it does require disclosure of how and why the system was used in the specific decision affecting that individual.

 Statutory Text